zulip/zulip/contrib_bots/bots/yoda/readme.md

 Before running this bot, make sure to get a Mashape API key.
 Go to this link:
 <https://market.mashape.com/ismaelc/yoda-speak/overview>
-This is the API that powers the `yoda_bot`.
+This is the API that powers the `yoda`.
 You can read more about it on this page.

 ![yoda api overview](assets/yoda-speak-api.png)